Hiking in Colombia’s Cocora Valley by Salento

 How to Get to the Cocora Valley

-The closest airports to Salento & the Cocora Valley are located in nearby Armenia (AXM) & Pereira (PEI), with Pereira being slightly closer (approx. 45-minute drive).
+The closest airports to Salento & the Cocora Valley are located in nearby Armenia (AXM) & Pereira (PEI); Pereira is slightly closer (approx. a 45-minute drive).
 If you’re choosing between flying or taking a bus from Bogota or Medellin, I STRONGLY recommend flying!!
-My flight from Pereira to Bogota took an hour ~ while my bus from Medellin to Armenia took about nine hours (there was a TON of construction on the road).
+My flight to Bogota took an hour ~ while my bus from Medellin took about nine hours (there was a TON of construction on the road).
 If I had it to do over again: I would fly.
 100%.
-From either airport, you can then take a taxi or Uber into Salento.
+From either airport, you can taxi or Uber into Salento.

 Salento